Chapter 7 Annotation

 This online application is a network-based computation method for annotation (Aguilar-Mogas et al. 2017).

-Composite Spectra Analysis for Chemical Annotation of Untargeted Metabolomics Datasets(Baygi, Kumar, and Barupal 2023).
+Composite Spectra Analysis for Chemical Annotation of Untargeted Metabolomics Datasets(Baygi et al. 2023).

 Physicochemical Property can be used for annotation with a specific experimental design(Abrahamsson et al. 2023).

 Provides probability ranking to candidate compounds assigned to masses, with the prior assumption of connected sample and additional previous and spectral information modeled by the user.
-You could find source code here (Ricardo R. Silva et al. 2014).
+You could find source code here (Silva et al. 2014).

 You could find python software here (Weber and Viant 2010).

-MetExpert is an expert system to assist users with limited expertise in informatics to interpret GCMS data for metabolite identification without querying spectral databases (Qiu, Lei, and Sumner 2018).
+MetExpert is an expert system to assist users with limited expertise in informatics to interpret GCMS data for metabolite identification without querying spectral databases (Qiu et al. 2018).

-MycompoundID could be used to search known and unknown metabolites online (Liang Li et al. 2013).
+MycompoundID could be used to search known and unknown metabolites online (L. Li et al. 2013).

 Shiny app for MS and MS/MS data annotation (Treutler et al. 2016).